vim-syntastic/syntastic/README.markdown

 __Q.
 I installed syntastic but it isn't reporting any errors...__

 A. The most likely reason is that none of the syntax checkers that it requires is installed.
-For example: python requires either `flake8`, `pyflakes` or `pylint` to be installed and in your `$PATH`.
+For example: by default, python requires either `flake8` or `pylint` to be installed and in your `$PATH`.
 To see which executables are supported, look at the [wiki][3].
 Note that aliases do not work; the actual executables must be available in your `$PATH`.
 Symbolic links are okay though.